tag8x/WebActioneer/README.md

 - Use this tool responsibly and in accordance with platform policies.
 - Frequent or excessive usage might result in account limitations.

-### License
-This project is open-source and licensed under the MIT License.
-Feel free to use, modify, and distribute.

 ---

 ## Türkçe